benubah/gsoc-test/gsoc_idea.md

   - Number of projects funded till date (as widget)
   - Number of students participated till date (as widget)
   - Section to track what successful students are accomplishing in the present for the R community.

+Charts would be interactive (e.g. echarts.js) and would be automatically updated with widgets from the CSV file using Javascript.

 ## Expected Impact